dxw/playbook/README.md

 If we see a suspended ticket that looks legitimate, we create a ticket for the project owner and ask if the user should be added.
 If they can be added, we create them in Clients and Projects as a contact on the appropriate project, and then recover the ticket from the suspended list.
 If the new user should't be added, we delete the ticket and ask the project owner to resubmit it if required.

 If we receive a suspended ticket from someone who is not a contact but is adding useful information, add the information to the relevant ticket as an internal note and then delete the suspended ticket.
-The internal note should mention who the information came from.
+We make sure the internal note mentions who the information came from.

 Unauthorised users submitting tickets will not receive any response, so it is important to check the suspended list frequently.